The strongly regular twisted $D_{5,5}(q)$ graph: Twisted rank 5 hyperbolic spaces

 \section{Twisted rank 5 hyperbolic spaces}

-Let $V$ be a $10$-dimensional vector space over $\Ff_q$ provided with a nondegenerate quadratic form $Q$ with ${-}\det(Q)$ a square in $\Ff_q$.
-There are two types of totally singular $5$-spaces with respect to $Q$, commonly called \textit{Greeks} and \textit{Latins}.
-Let $\Gamma$ be the graph on Greeks, two adjacent if they meet in a plane.
-The graph $\Gamma$ is called $D_{5,5}(q)$ in \cite{BvM}.
+Let $V$ be a $2m$-dimensional vector space over $\Ff_q$ provided with a nondegenerate quadratic form $Q$ with ${-}\det(Q)$ a square in $\Ff_q$, for instance $Q(x) = x_1x_2 + \ldots + x_{2m-1}x_{2m}$.
+We denote the corresponding geometry formed by the subspaces of $V$ which are totally singular with respect to $Q$ by $O^+(2m, q)$.
+Note that the residue of a point $P$ of $O^+(2m, q)$ is isomorphic to $O^+(2m-2, q)$.
+There are two types of totally singular $m$-spaces with respect to $Q$, arbitrarily labeled \textit{Greeks} and \textit{Latins}.
+The meet of two totally singular $m$-spaces of the same type has even codimension, while the meet of a Greek and a Latin has odd codimension.

+Let $m=5$.
+Let $\Gamma$ be the graph with the Greeks of $O^+(10, q)$ as its vertices where two Greeks are adjacent if their meet is a plane, that is a $3$-space.
+The graph $\Gamma$ is called $D_{5,5}(q)$.
+Recall that a strongly regular graph with parameters $(v, k, \lambda, \mu)$ is a graph (not complete, not edgeless) on $v$ vertices, $k$-regular such that any pair of adjacent vertices has precisely $\lambda$ common neighbors, while any pair of distinct nonadjacent vertices has precisely $\mu$ common neighbors.
 It is strongly regular with parameters (see \cite[Th.\ 2.2.20]{BvM})

+Fix a singular point $P$.
+Let $D$ denote the set of Greeks through $P$ and let $C$ denote the set of the remaining Greeks.